Auschwitz

 - Language: While many locals speak English, it’s helpful to learn some basic Polish phrases like “Dzien dobry” (good day) and “Cześć” (hello).

-Auschwitz serves as a poignant reminder of the atrocities committed during World War II.
-By visiting this somber site, you honor the memories of those who suffered and lost their lives.
+Auschwitz serves as a poignant reminder of the atrocities committed during the Holocaust and World War II.
+By visiting this somber site, you honor the memories of the 1.1 million victims—primarily Jews, along with political prisoners, Roma, and others—who suffered and lost their lives.
+The site’s educational mission ensures that the horrors of genocide are remembered so that such atrocities are never repeated.